2006 United States Senate election in Florida: Campaign

 The organization Citizens for Responsibility and Ethics in Washington (CREW), which monitors political corruption, complained to the Federal Election Commission (FEC) in October 2006 that the Bacardi beverage company had illegally used corporate resources in support of a fundraising event for Nelson in 2005.
 CREW had previously filed a similar complaint concerning a Bacardi fundraising event for Republican Senator Mel Martinez, an event that raised as much as $60,000 for Martinez's campaign.
 The amended complaint alleged that, on both occasions, Bacardi violated the Federal Election Campaign Act and FEC regulations by soliciting contributions from a list of the corporation's vendors.

 Endorsements

 In a rare move, all twenty-two of Florida's daily newspapers supported Nelson, while none supported Harris in the general election.
+The only paper to endorse Harris was the Polk County Democrat in Bartow, Harris's hometown.